Skip to main content

 • Data theft — Alongside unintentional data damage, there’s a high risk of targeted data theft by third parties.
 Employees of your vendors, subcontractors, and even partners can steal valuable business information and use it to their advantage.

 • Social engineering — Hackers may perform phishing attacks by pretending to be one of your third parties.
-In such a way, they can trick your employees into revealing sensitive information or downloading a malicious attachment to infiltrate your network.
+They can then trick your employees into revealing sensitive information or downloading a malicious attachment to infiltrate your network.

 • Software supply chain attacks Cybercriminals may compromise the software or hardware provided to you by third parties.
 Injecting malicious code or hardware components into products your organization uses can lead to vulnerabilities and backdoors that can be exploited.